And5reas/And5reas/README.md

 - 👀 I’m interested in create randon softwares
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on whatever people need
-- 📫 How to reach me risking
+- 📫 How to reach me? risking.

 <!---
 And5reas/And5reas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.